Bridalveil Fall

 Crowd Factor: As heavy as the waterflow, generally.
 Along with Lower Yosemite Falls, this is one place where virtually every tour bus is sure to stop, so crowds will appear in waves.

-Difficulty: Easy; we rate it a 1 out of 10.
+Difficulty: Easy; a 1 out of 10.
 There's some incline and the spray-soaked path can be slippery near the falls, but it's still a hike that almost anyone can do.

 Parking: A large lot at the trailhead.
 It often fills up, but if you drive a few hundred meters into the valley, you'll find a trail to the falls running parallel to the road, and you can almost always find a parking spot somewhere along here, with the added bonus of having a view of El Capitan.
-We prefer this longer trail anyway.
-It crosses Bridalveil Creek and some pleasant meadows - and really, the more of Yosemite Valley you walk through, the happier you're going to be.
+This longer trail is probably better anyway; it crosses Bridalveil Creek and some pleasant meadows, and really, the more of Yosemite Valley you walk through, the happier you're going to be.
+Here are Google Street View panoramas of the turnoff to the main parking area and the alternate trailhead (trail at right, El Capitan looming overhead).

 Nearest Snacks: Assuming that all the cooler-laden cars in the parking lot are out of bounds, your best bet is Yosemite Village, five miles east.